 Most sexual crimes include elements of battery (since they are non-consensual contacts), and some states have penal codes listing the specific crime of "sexual battery."

-An aggravated battery is a simple battery with an additional element of an aggravating factor.
-This is most often the addition of a deadly weapon (whether the use was real or merely threatened) and is almost always a felony offense.
-Other aggravated batteries include those committed against protected persons (children, the elderly or disabled, or governmental agents); those in which the victim suffers serious injury; or those occurring in a public transit vehicle or station, school zone, or other protected places.
+An aggravated battery is a simple battery with another element of an aggravating factor.
+This is most often the use of a deadly weapon (whether the use was real or threatened) and is almost always a felony offense.
+Other aggravated batteries include those committed against protected persons (children, the elderly or disabled, or governmental agents); those in which the victim suffers serious injury; or those in a public transit vehicle or station, school zone, or other protected places.
 These are all aggravating factors that will push misdemeanor batteries to felonies.

 See Assault and Battery Penalties and Sentencing for more details.